Table of Contents

 Chain maintenance is one of the most controversial aspects of bicycle mechanics.
 Chain durability is affected by riding style, gear choice, whether the bicycle is ridden in rain or snow, type of soil in the local terrain, type of lubricant, lubrication techniques, and the sizes and condition of the bicycle’s sprockets.
 Because there are so many variables, it has not been possible to do controlled experiments under real-world conditions.
 As a result, everybody’s advice about chain maintenance is based on anecdotal “evidence” and experience.
 Experts disagree on this subject, sometimes bitterly.
 This is sometimes considered a “religious” matter in the bicycle community, and much vituperative invective has been uttered in this regard between different schismatic cults.

 Sheldon Brown & John Allen, Bicycle Technical Information, Chain Maintenance

 The resources at BikeGremlin have been written with care, and takes the range of views and experiences of some riders and mechanics into account.
-It addresssed lubrication in the article Bicycle Chain Lubricants explained, apparantly written in 2016 and updated in 2018 and 2021.
+It addressed lubrication in the article Bicycle Chain Lubricants explained, apparently written in 2016 and updated in 2018 and 2021.

 BikeRadar is careful and thorough.
 It ran its Complete Guide to Bike Gears in April 2020, an introduction and overview of drive trains.

-CyclingTips is an online cycling magazine with strong technical coverage.
-It published a few “endless FAQ” articles on some components and issues of maintaining modern bicyles.
-These are detailed articles, periodically revised.
+CyclingTips was an online cycling magazine with strong technical coverage – until the publisher made changes in 2022.
+It published a few “endless FAQ” articles on some components and issues of maintaining modern bicycles4If they are still online at CyclingTips.
+These were detailed articles, periodically revised.
 For instance:

 |Component or issue||Started||Revised|